Deep Dive into Running Hyper Parameter Optimization on AWS SageMaker#

 HPO Experiment Details

 As mentioned in the introduction we find a 12X speedup in wall clock time and a 4.5x reduction in cost when comparing between GPU and CPU instances on 100 HPO trials using 10 parallel workers on 10 years of the Airline Dataset (~63M flights).
-In these experiments we used the XGBoost algorithm with the multi-GPU vs multi-CPU Dask cluster and 10 cross validaiton folds.
+In these experiments we used the XGBoost algorithm with the multi-GPU vs multi-CPU Dask cluster and 10 cross validation folds.
 Below we offer a table with additional details.

 In the case of the CPU runs, 12 jobs were stopped since they exceeded the 24 hour limit we set.
 CPU Job Summary Image